-COMMISSIONERS VISIT WASHINGTON CITY IN THE INTEREST OF PEACE.-DUPLICITY TOWARDS THESE. - ATTEMPTED REINFORCEMENT OF FORT SUMPTER.-ITS BOMBARDMENT.-THE NORTH INFLAMED.-WAR EN-SUES. - MEETING OF GENERAL ASSEMBLY AT PHILADELPHIA, IN 1861.-THE "SPRING RESOLUTIONS."-THEIR POLITICAL CHARACTER. -ACTION OF THE SOUTHERN PRESBYTERIES .- CONVENTION OF THESE HELD .--ORGANIZATION OF SOUTHERN GENERAL ASSEMBLY.-CHARACTER OF THE BODY, --- ITS ADDRESS TO THE CHURCHES THROUGHOUT THE EARTH.---SCENE AT ITS SUBSCRIPTION, -ALSO AT THE ADOPTION OF A CHARTER. -ITS LEADING FEATURE. - EQUIPMENT OF THE CHURCH FOR HER WORK. -OVERTURE TO CONGRESS UPON THE RECOGNITION OF CHRISTIANITY, PRESENTED AND WITHDRAWN. - DEBATE ON SENDING A LETTER TO THE NORTHERN ASSEMBLY .- DRAFT OF SUCH A LETTER PREPARED, BUT NOT PRESENTED .- ACTION OF A CONVENTION IN SOUTH CAROLINA, DURING THE SESSIONS OF THIER SYNODS.-ITS CIVIL CHARACTER.-EVIDENCE OF CARE BY THE SOUTHERN CHURCH TO ABSTAIN FROM POLITICS .- PROOF OF THIS IN THE PUBLIC PRAYERS OF THE PERIOD .- EXAMPLE OF THIS IN A PRAYER OF DR. THORNWELL, IN THE SOUTH CAROLINA LEGISLA-TURE.
+COMMISSIONERS VISIT WASHINGTON CITY IN THE INTEREST OF PEACE .-DUPLICITY TOWARDS THESE.-ATTEMPTED REINFORCEMENT OF FORT SUMPTER.-ITS BOMBARDMENT,-THE NORTH INFLAMED.-WAR EN-SUES.-MEETING OF GENERAL ASSEMBLY AT PHILADELPHIA, IN 1861.-THE "SPRING RESOLUTIONS."-THEIR POLITICAL CHARACTER. -ACTION OF THE SOUTHERN PRESEVTERIES. -- CONVENTION OF THESE HELD.--ORGANIZATION OF SOUTHERN GENERAL ASSEMBLY.-CHARACTER OF SCENE AT ITS SUBSCRIPTION.-ALSO AT THE ADOPTION OF A CHARTER.-Its Leading Feature.--Equipment of the Churce for her Work.--OVERTURE TO CONGRESS UPON THE RECOGNITION OF CHRISTIANITY, PRESENTED AND WITHDRAWN, -DEBATE ON SENDING A LETTER TO THE NORTHERN ASSEMBLY. - DRAFT OF SUCH A LETTER PREPARED, BUT NOT PRESENTED. - ACTION OF A CONVENTION IN SOUTH CAROLINA, DURING THE SESSIONS OF THIER SYNODS.-ITS CIVIL CHARACTER.-EVIDENCE OF CARE BY THE SOUTHERN CHURCH TO ABSTAIN FROM POLITICS .- PROOF OF THIS IN THE PUBLIC PRAYERS OF THE PERIOD. - EXAMPLE OF THIS IN A PRAYER OF DR. THORNWELL, IN THE SOUTH CAROLINA LEGISLA-TURE.